possibilities/dynamodb-crud/readme.md

 #### Interceptors

-[Axios inspired](https://github.com/axios/axios#interceptors) interceptors are provided for injecting behavior into database interactions.
+[Axios inspired](https://github.com/axios/axios#interceptors) interceptors are provided for injecting and extracting behavior from requests and responses.

 ##### `dynamodb.interceptors.request.use(fn) => (query)`